adamecki/PWDer/README.md

 <img src="./photos/opts2.webp" alt="opts2" width="40%">

-On pages that require complex typing (so basically anything else than switching the default password input mode), you need to hold FN when pressing arrow keys / esc to navigate.
+On pages that require typing, you need to hold FN when pressing arrow keys / esc to navigate.
 On the photo above you can see the little tick mark in the top left corner - it means that the setting has been saved.

 <img src="./photos/opts3.webp" alt="opts3" width="40%">